ausdigital/ausdigital-tap-gw/docs/1.0/index.md

 provides methods for creating, configuring and deleting these endpoints.

-These endpoints are identified with a URL, comprised of an the TAP-GW provider's DNS domain followed by an RFC 4122 Universally Unique Identifier (GUID).
+These endpoints are identified with a URL, comprised of an the TAP-GW provider's DNS domain followed by an RFC 4122 Universally Unique Identifier (UUID).

 For example:
 ```